Singhal-Piyush/credit-risk-probability-default-model/research_and_task_log.md

 - [] Correct Datatypes (To be handle during EDA) []
 - [] Converting feature into more meaningful format.
 (Handle During EDA) []
 - [] Missing values.
-- [] Identify the feature that are tracked after the issuance of the loan.
-[Completed - ]
-- [] Remove these features which are tracked after issusing loan.
-[Completed - ]
-- [] Drop the features with too many Null values.
-[Completed - ]
 - [] Class imbalance issue in the loan dataset. [completed - ]